-Everyone who donates will receive a supporter bundle that includes unique, annual vinyl stickers.
-(Water bottle not included.
-Water bottles are sold in our gift shops.)
+Everyone who donates will receive a supporter bundle that includes two annual vinyl Trail Pack stickers.

 These annual stickers represent your support of trails at Tennessee State Parks.
 Each year, supporters can donate to receive a new edition of the sticker to add to their car, water bottle, or anywhere they’d like to show it off!

 Show off your stickers on social media using #StickToTheTrail